Endometriosis Treatment via Laparoscopic Surgery to Reduce Scarring

 The Endometriosis Foundation of America states the average time to diagnose a patient for the condition is 10 years.

-Under the careful hands of Dr. Ramirez and Dr. Root, you don’t have to suffer an entire decade due to endometriosis.
+Under the careful hands of Dr. Ramirez, you don’t have to suffer an entire decade due to endometriosis.
 In one laparoscopic procedure, our physicians can take the guessing out of diagnosis and produce pathology confirmation through a small tissue biopsy.

 Symptoms of endometriosis: